gridstack/gridstack.js/doc/README.md

 - `marginLeft`: numberOrString
 - `maxRow` - maximum rows amount.
 Default is `0` which means no max.
 - `minRow` - minimum rows amount which is handy to prevent grid from collapsing when empty.
 Default is `0`.
 You can also do this with `min-height` CSS attribute on the grid div in pixels, which will round to the closest row.
-- `minWidth` - minimal width.
+- `minW` - minimal width.
 If grid width is less than or equal to, grid will be shown in one-column mode (default: `768`)
 - `oneColumnModeDomSort` - set to `true` if you want oneColumnMode to use the DOM order and ignore x,y from normal multi column layouts during sorting.
 This enables you to have custom 1 column layout that differ from the rest. (default?: `false`)
 - `placeholderClass` - class for placeholder (default: `'grid-stack-placeholder'`)
 - `placeholderText` - placeholder default content (default: `''`)